ivan-kleshnin/graphql-roadmap/README.md

 #### Recommended

 * [GraphQL by example](https://www.udemy.com/graphql-by-example/) (Udemy) (server)<br>
 A rare exception of a good cource at Udemy.
-Complexity and speed are perfectly up to the point.
+Depth and pacing are up to the point.
 * [Introduction to GraphQL](https://frontendmasters.com/courses/graphql/) (FrontendMasters) (server)<br>
 Good course on the basics.
 Scott Moss is a talented narrator.
 * [Advanced GraphQL](https://frontendmasters.com/courses/advanced-graphql/) (FrontendMasters) (server)<br>